Dr Katie Pownell

 Clinical Psychologists use ‘formulation’ in order to develop a shared understanding of your difficulties.
 This helps to identify which interventions and therapy may best help you.
 Due to their breadth of training, clinical psychologists have an extensive range of approaches to draw upon; this means that we can tailor our approach for you and your specific difficulties.

-If you would like any further information, then please get in touch by email or phone.
+If you would like any further information, then please get in touch by email.

 Thank you for taking time to read my page; I look forward to hearing from you.

--Dr Katie Pownell - Highly Specialist Clinical Psychologist (BSc Hons, DClinPsy)
+-Dr Katie Pownell - Principal Clinical Psychologist (BSc Hons, DClinPsy)